 Movement of Cesium/Strontium Capsules to Dry Storage

 The Waste Encapsulation and Storage Facility (WESF) in the Central Plateau holds 1,936 capsules of cesium and strontium that were removed from tank waste and stored underwater.
 These capsules represent approximately one-third of the total amount of curies at the Hanford Site.
 WESF was not built for permanent storage of cesium and strontium and the facility presents a significant risk and long-term mortgage cost.
-The Hanford Communities support the ongoing effort to move the capsules to dry interim storage as soon as possible.
+The Hanford Communities support the ongoing effort to move the capsules to dry interim storage as soon as possible, and we encourage DOE to release a schedule to the public that delineates when this will be completed.

 Tank Farm Operations

-Funding for tank farm operations must be adequate to prepare for waste treatment and ensure maintenance of the aging infrastructure in a safe configuration while waste is removed from tanks.
-Many of the tanks are well beyond their design life, and many single shell tanks plus at least one double shell tank are known to have leaked.
-Elimination, or proactive action to address the risk must continue to be a top priority.
+Funding for Tank Farm operations must be adequate to prepare for waste treatment and ensure maintenance of the aging infrastructure in a safe configuration while waste is removed from tanks.
+Enhanced surveillance confirms assessments that tanks are routinely exceeding design life.
+Two single-shell tanks (SSTs) are actively leaking, 34 SSTs have indication of intrusion, and 58 SSTs plus one double-shell tank have leaked.
+Elimination, or proactive action to address the risk, must continue to be a top priority.
+Additionally, the Hanford Communities encourage the Department of Energy to adhere to the Agreed Order between Ecology and DOE to develop enhanced response to leaking tanks.

 Groundwater Remediation